 In 2014, our business unit leaders utilized the Carbon Scenario Planner to evaluate a portfolio of carbon reduction interventions and develop initial annual reduction targets.
 The same year, we also entered an assurance readiness process with a third-party assurance provider to assess the program design and reporting processes related to the “drink in your hand” goal.

 We have since implemented a number of recommendations arising from this assessment.
 As part of our work to reduce our carbon footprint, we aim to reduce the greenhouse emissions of our distribution trucking fleet, the source of about 4 percent of our value chain emissions.
-Our global system’s fleet, which includes trucks operated by our Company and bottling partners, emitted an estimated 2.7 million metric tons of greenhouse gases in 2016, and we are making steady progress in reducing the emissions of our fleet.
+Our global system’s fleet, which includes trucks operated by our Company and bottling partners, emitted an estimated 2.2 million metric tons of greenhouse gases in 2016, and we are making steady progress in reducing the emissions of our fleet.

 Though they currently compose a small portion of our fleet, we continue to add delivery trucks powered with a mix of alternative fuels, including electricity, natural gas, diesel electric and biodiesel.

-*The 13 percent calculation of progress toward our “drink in your hand” goal has been internally vetted using accepted and relevant scientific and technical methodologies, but those methodologies are evolving.
-We are working to simplify our data collection and measuring systems, and plan to have our data verified by an independent third-party for 2016.
-At that time, we will also revisit our 2015 estimate to ensure its accuracy and make any updates for necessary corrections, if any, to our public reporting.
+*The 19 percent calculation of progress toward our “drink in your hand” goal has been internally vetted using accepted and relevant scientific and technical methodologies, but those methodologies are evolving.
+We are working to simplify our data collection and measuring systems, and plan to have our data externally verified by an independent third party in future years.
+At that time, we will also revisit our 2015-2017 estimates to ensure accuracy and make any updates or necessary corrections, to our public reporting.